 - Loss of balance when walking

-- A foul smell coming from the ear(s) is one of the most common symptoms of ear infections in dogs.
+- A foul smell coming from the ear(s) is one of dogs’ most common symptoms of ear infections.
 If you notice your dog’s ears have a terrible odour, take them to the vet right away so you can get professional help for your pet.

 Bacterial infections can form in the moist areas of a dog’s body where there is less airflow.
 This includes the eyes, genitals, anus, and skin folds around the neck.
 The symptoms of these bacterial infections are similar to other bacterial infections, but each area will be affected differently by the condition.

-This is an inflammation of the membrane that lines your dog’s third eyelid.
+This is a membrane inflammation that lines your dog’s third eyelid.

 - Swelling around one or both eyes